Herugil/TsenivianEscape/README.md

 _(Add a screenshot or gameplay GIF here when available)_

+## Playing the demo
+To play the demo of the game, simply download the github release artifact corresponding to your OS and run the executable! (your antivirus may flag the executable, this is expected).

 ### How to Play

 - At any time during play, press 'Escape' to access the main menu.